Exploring beyond-mean-field logarithmic divergences in Fermi-polaron energy: Introduction

 The case of an impurity immersed in a spin $1/2$ superfluid was brought into the limelight following experimental works on Bose-Fermi superfluids \cite{Ferrier2014Mixture, roy2017two, yao2016observation}.
 As the fermion-fermion interaction is varied in the BCS-BEC crossover, the fermionic background medium evolves from a weakly attractive interaction condensate of loosely bound Cooper pairs on the BCS (Bardeen-Cooper-Schrieffer) side of the crossover to a strongly attractive interaction on the BEC side where the Fermi gas condenses in a BEC of tightly-bound dimers.
 Thus, the polaronic state smoothly turn from a Fermi polaron on the BCS side to a Bose polaron on the BEC side of the crossover.

 In the case of a zero-range coupling between the impurity and the fermions, a peculiar UV-divergent term appears when calculating the polaron energy perturbatively with respect to the impurity-fermion interaction \cite{Yi2015,Pierce19few}.
 This divergence is typical in three-body problems with contact interactions and was revealed first in the study of beyond mean-field corrections in dilute Bose-Einstein condensates \cite{wu1959ground}.
-This singularity originates in three-body physics and can be remedied using an effective field theory approach \cite{braaten1999quantum,braaten2002dilute}.
+Indeed, three-body bound states, the Efimov trimer states, have been studied in the case of the Bose polaron \cite{levinsen2015, Sun2017, grusdt2017}.
+This work is accomplished in the regime of the Born approximation with respect to the impurity-bath interaction, and therefore far from the universal regime where Efimov physics can form.
+However, the divergence has its origins in three-body physics and can be remedied using an effective field theory approach \cite{braaten1999quantum,braaten2002dilute}. \st{It originates in three-body physics and can be remedied using an effective field theory approach} \cite{braaten1999quantum,braaten2002dilute}.

 In this scheme, the divergences are suppressed by introducing counter terms corresponding to effective three-body interactions \cite{Pierce19few}.
 However, this renormalization process only works if the density-density response of the fermionic superfluid obeys a specific scaling that was found to be incompatible with a mean-field description of the fermionic background.
 This inconsistency is due to the omission of the collective mode sector in the description of the excitation spectrum of the system in the mean-field approach \cite{Pierce19few,Bigue2022}.
 As a consequence, a proper regularization could be only be carried out within the framework of Random Phase Approximation (RPA) \cite{Bigue2022}.

 In this work, we compute these divergent terms rigorously in the case of an imbalanced spin $1/2$ Fermi gas using Feynman diagrams from the density-density response function and we prove its behavior and relation to Tan's contact.
 Furthermore, we underpin the processes responsible for these divergent terms in the many-body problem without any assumptions regarding the fermion-fermion interactions in the bath.
 This is an important step in identifying diagrams which have signatures of the few-body physics in the problem and a step forward in understanding the polaron energy in the many-body problem.